fernandezAlex/twitter-clone/README.md

     3. format also new tags not existing in the list ( in process, I didn't have time yet to finish it ) I just use CSS, because it is a simple project for this reason I didn't use SASS o styled components.
 I am working on the implementation with the Data base with Fire Base, I didn't have time yet to finish it.
+Also I used the package of React Twitter Embed Component to have a simplest and fastlest way to add Twitter Widgets to the proejct.

 By Alex Fernandez